-Following Board agreement to the Initial/Draft Assessment Report, FSANZ conducted one round of public consultation between 19 March 2003 and 30 April 2003, in accordance with standard procedures.
+Following Board agreement to the Initial/Draft Assessment Report, FSANZ conducted one round of public consultation between 19 March 2003 and 30 April 2003.
 In response, FSANZ received 7 submissions, including one from the applicant.
 Summaries of the comments are in Attachment 4 to this report.
 The majority of submissions were from various participants in the food industry and were supportive of the application.
-Both the applicant and Cadbury Schweppes Pty Ltd expressed concerns with the proposed maximum permitted levels of aspartame-acesulphame.
-One submission from government expressed some concerns about safety which have been addressed in this report (see section 5.4 Issues arising from submissions).
+However, several submissions expressed concerns with the proposed maximum permitted levels of aspartame-acesulphame salt in the Initial/Draft Assessment, and one submission from government sought further information on the safety of one of the parent components, aspartame.

-Although the majority of submissions considered that assessment of aspartame-acesulphame would be a simple matter because of the existing approvals for the parent compounds, several submitters sought clarification and revision of the maximum levels of use of the new compound that were proposed in the Initial/Draft Assessment.
-In view of these issues, and the drafting changes that have ensued, a second round of public consultation is now deemed necessary.
+Although the majority of submissions considered that assessment of aspartame-acesulphame salt should be a simple matter because of the existing approvals for the parent compounds, several submitters sought clarification and revision of the maximum levels of use of the new sweetener.
+In view of these issues, FSANZ then prepared a Preliminary Final Assessment and held a second round of consultation was conducted on the revised draft variations to the Code necessary for this application.